SCimpleton/simpleSCENIC/README.md

 # now run the rest
 runSCENIC_2_createRegulons(scenicOptions)
 exprMat_log <- log2(exprMat+1)

+# there's a bug in AUcell which is not fixed at time of writing, so install the developer version (1.13.1)
+devtools::install_github("aertslab/AUCell")
 runSCENIC_3_scoreCells(scenicOptions, exprMat_log)

 #you can binarise regulon activity to on or off based on a threshold.
 This threshold can be altered to be less stringent if you want to, but sticking with default is a good idea to start